 - Yellow – a creator of new ideas

-And the “color reflection reading” by Dorothy and Howard Sun, which, in addition to reflecting the mental state of a person, contains a therapeutic element that helps to bring harmony to the life of the examined person.
+And the “color reflection reading” by Dorothy and Howard Sun, in addition to reflecting the mental state of a person, contains a therapeutic element that helps to bring harmony to the life of the examined person.
 Thanks to it, you can also check the weaknesses and deficiencies of a person, as well as their dreams and visions.

 You can use color to predict group relationships.
 Check if someone is suitable for a specific profession.
 Whether to model your personality assuming a specific color of clothing.